Saturday, May 15, 2021 8:45 a.m. – Noon EST

 Karen Cabell is a research engineer in the Hypersonic Airbreathing Propulsion Branch at the NASA Langley Research Center in Hampton, VA.
 In this capacity she conducts primarily experimental research to develop technologies for supersonic combustion ramjet (Scramjet) engines.
 This entails planning, design and execution of high-speed wind tunnel tests of engine models to investigate ways to improve engine performance by methods such as improved fuel injection and fuel-air mixing.
 In her 30-year career with NASA, she has conducted or led numerous scramjet ground test projects for various NASA programs including the X-43A, or Hyper-X program, which culminated in two record-setting flights of un-manned scramjet powered vehicles at Mach 7 and Mach 10.
 Read More

 Karen grew up on a farm in southern Indiana and graduated from Purdue University in 1990 with a Bachelor of Science in Aeronautical Engineering.
 After joining NASA, she went on to earn a Master of Engineering degree in aerospace engineering from the University of Virginia in 1996.
-She attributes her childhood fascination with the Air Force jets that would fly over her home as the inspiration for her career choice.
+She attributes the inspiration for her career choice to her childhood fascination with the Air Force jets that would fly over her home.
 She is the mother of two and enjoys mountain biking and gardening in her spare time.

 Engineering Student Associate, Steelcase & Engineering Student, Calvin University